-- 1. Support all aspects of educators and administrative staff well-being: physical, social, emotional and financial. - 2.
-Increased recognition of the importance of stress management for three target groups. - 3.
-Increased awareness to support mental health issues of trainers. - 4.
+- a.
+Support all aspects of educators and administrative staff well-being: physical, social, emotional and financial. - b.
+Increased recognition of the importance of stress management for three target groups. - c.
+Increased awareness to support mental health issues of trainers. - d.
 Recognition by administrative staff that the well-being of their teams is their important responsibility.
-They are responsible for creating the physical environment. - 5.
-Training, as well as guidance, of trainers and administrative staff through specialized, consulting psychologists. - 6.
-Enhancing diversity, with actions focused on empowering women, older people and people with disadvantages and other vulnerable groups
+They are responsible for creating the physical environment. - e.
+Training, as well as guidance, of trainers and administrative staff through specialized, consulting psychologists. - f.
+Enhancing diversity, with actions focused on empowering women, older people and peoplewith disadvantages and other vulnerable groups